Thursday, Sept. 11

 3 – 4 p.m.

-Hardly a day goes by without a story in the news about artificial intelligence and its impact on society.
-New advances in technology and applications — both exciting and scary — seem to be occurring exponentially.
-There is now evidence that AI can learn on its own and that it can “make things up” or even hallucinate.
-GPT is enabling technology that is increasingly human.
-Computer-brain interfaces can physically connect the mind to the computer.
+Hardly a day goes by when there is not a story in the news about artificial intelligence and its impact on healthcare.
+New advances in technology and applications — both exciting and scary — seem to be evolving exponentially.

 7 – 8 a.m.